Using PartialFunctionValues

 few other ScalaTest exceptions), makes it quicker for

 users to navigate to the cause of the failure.
-Without PartialFunctionValues
+Without PartialFunctionValues, to get

 a stack depth exception you would need to make two statements, like this: